The Standardized Letter of Evaluation (SLOE)

 - Obtain last year’s clerkship grades for question A5.

 The SLOE has always been intended to be an evaluative tool and not necessarily a recommendation.
 For this reason, the name SLOR has been replaced by SLOE.
 This instrument was developed to provide a global perspective on an applicant’s candidacy for training by providing meaningful comparisons to peers applying for training in emergency medicine.
 Please keep this in mind as you complete the SLOE.
-Template is available for download after instructions.

 The SLOE was developed to be1

-Please refrain from changing the template, keep comments succinct and relevant, and make every effort to avoid grade inflation in your comparisons so as not to detract from the effectiveness of your SLOE.
+Keep comments succinct and relevant, and make every effort to avoid grade inflation in your comparisons so as not to detract from the effectiveness of your SLOE.

 A well written SLOE provides an overall perspective on what an individual candidate offers to a training program.
 It is unique in its ability to provide comparative data to peers in addition to important information regarding the distinguishing non-cognitive characteristics (e.g. Maturity, professionalism, leadership, compassion, initiative, enthusiasm) that an applicant possess.

 Each year the pool of candidates applying to emergency medicine is very competitive.
 As such, applicants “at the level of peers (middle 1/3)” should be viewed as a positive evaluation and “below the level of peers (lower 1/3)” also describes a candidate who will likely match.

 In addition to the applicant’s non-cognitive qualities, the written comments should highlight strengths and explain any areas of focus for the student.
 Keep in mind that training programs vary in the attributes they value in a successful candidate.

 - Use the eSLOE (don’t create your own version of the SLOE!!!)